 - University History

-Special Collections houses more than 8,000 volumes and 500 manuscript collections focused on the Virginia experience during the American Civil War, including materials covering both sides of the conflict.
+Special Collections and University Archives houses more than 8,000 volumes and 500 manuscript collections focused on the Virginia experience during the American Civil War, including materials covering both sides of the conflict.

 Our collections contain numerous types of records: